 Intrauterine Devices (IUD).
 This is a small, T-shaped device that is inserted directly into your uterus.
 The two main types of IUD are non-hormonal (Paragard) and hormonal (Mirena).
-Although both work in different ways, they are the most highly effective forms of birth control, and can prevent pregnancy for several years.
+Although both work in different ways, they are the most highly effective forms of birth control and can prevent pregnancy for several years.
 They are also very easy to remove once pregnancy is desired.

 Bilateral Tubal Ligation (BTL).
 BTL is what’s known as having your “tubes tied.”
 This is a surgical procedure in which the fallopian tubes are sealed off, or clipped with clamps, to prevent the woman’s eggs from meeting any sperm.
-It’s effects are generally considered permanent, but in rare cases, the surgery can be reversed.
+Its effects are generally considered permanent, but in rare cases, the surgery can be reversed.

 STD Counseling and Testing

 At your well-woman exam, we can discuss your sexual history and your concerns about possible exposure to STIs.
 If you’re experiencing any symptoms, like itching, pain, or discharge, take note of them prior to your exam and bring them to our attention.
-We can test for chlamydia, gonorrhea, syphilis, hepatitis, herpes, HPV (human papilloma virus), HIV (human immunodeficiency virus), and other sexually transmitted diseases.
+We can test for chlamydia, gonorrhea, syphilis, hepatitis, herpes, HPV (human papillomavirus), HIV (human immunodeficiency virus), and other sexually transmitted diseases.

 Most bacterial infections can be cleared up with antibiotics.
-Some viral STIs are incurable, but can be managed and suppressed with treatment.
+Some viral STIs are incurable but can be managed and suppressed with treatment.
 If you test positive for an STI, we can discuss your treatment options and ways you can manage your sex life to minimize the risk of transmission to your partner.

-Pap Smears and HPV Testing
+Pap Test and HPV Testing

 Pap smears test the cervix for any abnormal cells.
 These abnormal cells can be precancerous or cancerous.
 HPV testing, which is conducted with a Pap smear, checks the cervix for the human papillomavirus.
 This virus is what causes abnormal cells in the cervix.
 If pap smears are done routinely, then abnormal cells can usually be eliminated before they become cancerous.